microsoft/everyonecancode/day1/Application/README.md

 - Click the _New Container_ button and create a container named `images`

 ### Create Web App

+Our Azure Web App is a Computer managed by Microsoft where you can easily run your own application without worrying about Software Updates, Security Issues, BackUp or Hardware Issues (as you might have already experienced on your phone).

 - Go to the start page of the Azure Portal again
 - Click on _Create a resource_ as you did before